OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -

-Does the Wi-Fi board and associated hardware work properly?
+<b>--></b>Does the Wi-Fi board and associated hardware work properly?

 In the Arduino IDE load up Lesson 5b, i.e., the Osoyoo Lesson where the Arduino board uses the local area network as any access point.
+(Step 2 above.)

 Plug the USB cable from the robot to your computer.

 Now click the green right arrow/circle in the Arduino IDE.
 The Lesson 5b code is compiled and uploaded to the Arduino board in the robot car.

-The code compiles, uploads and on the Serial Monitor it seems to be interacting with the local area network:
+The code compiles and uploads to the robot car successfully.
+In the Arduino IDE when we look at the Serial Monitor the Arduino board Wi-Fi seems to be interacting with the local area network:

 ![lesson52bmasked](lesson52bmasked.png)

 As before in Step 2 (see above) we enter the IP Address (in this case 10.0.0.40) into the mobile phone Osoyoo IoT App.
 The mobile phone is on the same Wi-Fi LAN as the robot car.